Lacrymology/states/elasticsearch/doc/metrics.rst

 indices.{{ index_name }}.search.fetch_time_in_millis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Number of times :doc:`/elasticsearch/doc/index` fetched a document in
+Number of times :doc:`index` fetched a document in
 one millisecond.

 indices.{{ index_name }}.search.fetch_total
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This counter is increased one when :doc:`/elasticsearch/doc/index` fetched a document.
+This counter is increased one when :doc:`index` fetched a document.

 indices.{{ index_name }}.search.query_time_in_millis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Number of times :doc:`/elasticsearch/doc/index` did a query in one
+Number of times :doc:`index` did a query in one
 millisecond.

 indices.{{ index_name }}.search.query_total
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This counter is increased one when :doc:`/elasticsearch/doc/index` did a query.
+This counter is increased one when :doc:`index` did a query.

 indices.{{ index_name }}.store.throttle_time_in_millis